serenity-is/docs/faq/troubleshooting.md

 So when you put [IdProperty] to your edit dialog, you're overwriting this fake ID and causing unexpected behavior.

+**I'm succesfully adding details but later when open an existing record, some view fields are empty:**

+Please put [MinSelectLevel(SelectLevel.List)] on your view fields in YourDetailRow.cs.
+By default, List handlers and MasterDetailBehavior only loads table fields (not view fields) of detail rows.

 ## Permissions